 We sat down.
 I ordered two tacos al pastor with a side of beans and he ordered the carne asada.

 We talked about food.
-I didn’t know if this was how normal first dates went — not that this was a first date since I hadn’t told him things with Noah had ended — but it was how this first date was going.
+I didn’t know if this was how normal first dates went — not that this was a first date since I hadn’t told him things with Burton had ended — but it was how this first date was going.
 I could talk endlessly about food I loved.
 He could talk endlessly about food he hated:

 - Lima beans made him gag